 This publication is available at https://www.gov.uk/government/publications/overseas-business-risk-algeria/overseas-business-risk-algeria

-See below for information on key security and political risks which UK businesses may face when operating in Algeria.
+This page provides information on important security and political risks which UK businesses may face when operating in Algeria.

 Unlike many other countries in her region, Algeria is stable.
 The 2014 Presidential election saw the incumbent, Abdelaziz Bouteflika, re-elected.
-There were no credible opponents.
 Algeria’s violent civil war of the 1990s still marks the population; Arab-spring style unrest is very unlikely.

 Energy is the backbone of Algeria’s economy.
-The hydrocarbons sector accounts for roughly 60% of budget revenues, nearly 30% of GDP, and over 97% of export earnings (US$ 38.3 billion in 2010/11).
+The hydrocarbons sector accounts for roughly 40% of budget revenues, nearly 30% of GDP, and over 9% of export earnings.
 Proven crude and natural gas reserves are estimated at 12.2 billion barrels and 4.5 trillion cubic feet, respectively the 14th and 4th largest in the world.
 Algeria is Africa’s 4th largest producer of oil and the world’s 6th largest producer of gas.
-Historically, Algeria has supplied 5% of the UK’s gas needs, and 2014 marks 50 years since the first LNG shipment to Canvey Island.
-Algeria’s renewable energy and energy efficiency programme envisages installing 22 000 MW of generating capacity from renewable sources by 2030 – with 10 000 MW destined for export to Europe.
+Historically, Algeria has supplied 5% of the UK’s gas needs, and 2014 marked 50 years since the first LNG shipment to Canvey Island.
+Algeria’s renewable energy and energy efficiency programme envisages installing 22,000 MW of generating capacity from renewable sources by 2030 – with 10,000 MW destined for export to Europe.
 A $60 billion programme has been launched to make this happen.

-Outside of hydrocarbons there are opportunities across the board, eg in healthcare, education (particularly English language, technical and vocational training), infrastructure (engineering, design and project management), agriculture, healthcare, retail and mining.
+Outside of hydrocarbons there are opportunities across the board, e.g. in telecommunications, financial services, education (particularly English language, technical and vocational training), infrastructure (engineering, design and project management), agriculture, healthcare, retail and mining.
 Algeria also has a substantial defence budget of around $10 billion a year, which attracts the UK defence sales industry.

 Doing business in Algeria can be challenging.
 Bureaucracy means that decision making can be slow and complex.
 Competition is stiff; companies from other EU countries and from further afield like China and Turkey are already very active.
-However, Algerians are open to the UK, the bilateral relationship is in excellent shape, and companies can rely on HMG support.
-HMRC figures show that UK – Algeria bilateral trade is increasing.
-The UK was ranked, for the first time, as 10th largest supplier during 2013.
-Exports in 2014 reached £479m.
-Only Nigeria, Egypt and South Africa are significantly bigger markets for the UK across the continent.
+But Algerians are open to the UK: the bilateral relationship is in excellent shape, and companies can rely on HMG support.
+Total trade in goods and services (ie exports plus imports) between the UK and Algeria totalled £1.4 billion in 2016 a 39.7% decrease from 2015, the drop is largely due to the fall in oil/gas prices.

-More information on political risk, including political demonstrations, is available in the FCO Travel Advice.
+More information on political risk, including political demonstrations, is available in the FCO Travel Advice for Algeria.

 Bribery is illegal.
 It is an offence for British nationals or someone who is ordinarily resident in the UK, a body incorporated in the UK or a Scottish partnership, to bribe anywhere in the world.